 1. Resource Adequacy Screen

-Objective: Determine Installed Capacity Requirement (ICR) for each future scenario in preparation for the energy market simulation to ensure that LOLE is met for expected system peaks.
+Objective: Determine Installed Capacity Requirement (ICR) for each future scenario in preparation for the energy market simulation to ensure that LOLE is met for expected system loads.
 Include the creation of marginal reliability index demand curves.

-Methods: Customary approach to ICR performed at a high-level to screen for resource adequacy in preparation for energy market simulations; scenarios found to be resource inadequate will be identified and will add sufficient proxy resources for the case to solve.
+Methods: Customary approach to ICR performed at a high-level to screen for resource adequacy, in accordance with the methodology described in Market Rule 1, Section 12, in preparation for energy market simulations; scenarios found to be resource inadequate will be identified and will add sufficient proxy resources for the case to solve.
 Some sensitivities could be performed for different proxy resources.
+[Placeholder: Need to define the proxy resources.]

 Metrics: Evaluate all matrix and alternative scenarios to determine system reliability during the peak hours of the study year.
 Produce marginal reliability curves for select scenarios chosen by the MC/RC.

-[Placeholder: Some issues that require further thought are: i) what should be the proxy resource(s) types and should they differ among the scenarios; and ii) what level of availability should be assumed for VERs.]

 2. Probabilistic Resource Availability Analysis

 Objective: Analyze the periods of time and system conditions outside of system peaks that may not meet LOLE due to factors such as insufficient capacity, flexible demand, weather risk, etc.